maiqvu/whiskr/README.md

 * Database: PostgreSQL 12
 * Deployed on Heroku

-## System dependency
+## System dependencies

 In addition to the default gems that come with a Rails project template, I have added pry-rails, pry-byebug, cloudinary, and geocoder.
 See Gemfile for more details.
 Before starting up the server, please run `bundle` in your terminal.

 ## Future improvements

-Due to time limit, I couldn't implement everything I've planned out.
-Much heartbroken many upset ✧/ᐠ-ꞈ-ᐟ\  In the future I plan to improve Whiskr with these features:
+Due to time limit, I couldn't implement everything I have planned out.
+Much heartbroken many upset ✧/ᐠ-ꞈ-ᐟ\

+In the future I plan to improve Whiskr with these features:

 - [ ] Change the color scheme and add more UI styling
 - [ ] Display a user's photo gallery in Instagram-like carousel style